Silanael/sart/README.md

 ALL-SEPARATE    | All entries in separate listings.
 NOT-VERIFIED    | FAILED, MISSING, PENDING and ERROR UPLOAD-NEEDED   | FAILED and MISSING files.
-UNKNOWN         | PENDING and ERROR.
+UNKNOWN         | PENDING and ERROR, +MISSING if ERRORs are present.
 FILTERED        | All encountered files matching the filter (EXTENSION etc.)
 PROCESSED       | All encountered files.
 May contain duplicate filenames.